scoony/conky-nas/README.md

 - check if reboot is required
 - multilanguage done
 - autodetect if network is secured thru VPN and adapt the display
-- autodetect plexmediaserver and transmission-daemon and activate display accordingly
+- autodetect plexmediaserver and transmission-daemon (activate display accordingly)
 - humanized speeds in transmission
 - remote plex is done